 Here are a few examples of someone moving to France.

 TAXES: If you’re moving to France, you may import both personal effects (clothing, jewelry) and household items (furniture, dishes, bedding, rugs) duty-free and tax-free if you meet certain requirements.
 One of them being that your items arrive within 12 months of your arrival in France.

 - PROHIBITED: When moving to France, certain things are prohibited for importation(plants, drugs, cleaning solvents, paint, ivory, matches and more).

-- RESTRICTED: France has a list of restricted items that you can bring in the country with special authorization or pay special duties and
+- RESTRICTED: France has a list of restricted items that you can bring in the country if you get special authorization or pay special duties and

 taxes(guns, tobacco, alcohol and pets).